 Level 2 Head of Department/ Farm Manager or Assistant, Corporate Services Manager/Programme Coordinator

 4. In the event that the outcome to the dispute is still unsatisfactory, application needs to be made to the next highest person on the “Chain of Command” outside of the College which will most likely be the Complaints Management Unit in Central Office, the Training Accreditation Council, the School Curriculum and Standards Authority, Police, Ombudsman etc.

 MOBILE PHONE POLICY

+Mobile phones cannot be used during meal times or after lights out.
 In the event that students need to make an emergency phone call, they may use College phones.
-Parents needing to contact their child during the day program will be expected to contact the Admin office, who will then arrange for their child to phone back at a suitable time.
+Parents needing to contact their child during the day program will be expected to contact the Administration office, who will then arrange for the child to phone back at a suitable time.